WeyarThessame/Garden-VR/meta/PROJECT_BOOT.md

 Spaces appear because terrain carries the traveler into them.

-### Macro Sequence
+### MACRO TRAVERSAL CHAIN (Authoritative)

 Entry
 → Gate
 → Orientation Terrain Path

-Embedded Orientation regions:

-• **Grove of Letting Go** — ecological threshold region surrounding the meadow; early invitation toward release without psychological surveillance.
-• **Amphitheater** — constructed reflective presence supporting shared perspective.

-Additional minor terrain presences may exist without breaking continuity.

-Orientation Path terminates at:
+→ Amphitheater
+→ **Archive of Feeling Given Form**
 → Bridge of Incomplete Stars
 → Desert Expanse
 → Rift Valley

+### ORIENTATION REGIONS (Embedded Within Terrain)

+• **Grove of Letting Go** — ecological threshold region surrounding the meadow; an early invitation toward release without psychological surveillance.

+Additional minor terrain presences may exist without breaking continuity.

-### IMPORTANT GEOGRAPHIC RULES
+### GEOGRAPHIC RULES

-• Orientation regions are terrain — not “stops.”
+• Regions are terrain — not checkpoints.
 • Do not corridor-ize the world.
-• Do not convert regions into linear checkpoints.
 • Do not introduce psychological gating.
+• Do not relocate confirmed spaces without explicit instruction.

 ## 5. MYTHIC INTERIOR BOUNDARY

-Spaces such as:
+Mythic Interior spaces exist deeper within the Garden and are not automatically part of the primary traversal chain.

+However:

-**Archive of Feeling Given Form**
+**Archive of Feeling Given Form is a confirmed exception**

-belong to the Mythic Interior layer.

-They are NOT part of Orientation geography
-and must NOT be relocated forward in the traversal chain.
+and is geographically encountered before the Bridge.

+Do not reposition it.